voxeet/voxeet-sdk-ios/README.md

 ### `startRecording`
-Records a conference so you can replay it after it ends.
+Record a conference so you can replay it after it ends.

 #### Parameters
 -   `fireInterval` **Int?** - Useful when replaying a conference with an offset (in milliseconds).
 Allows the video stream to be more or less reactive depending on the length of the record.
 By default at 10000 milliseconds.